danielballan/photomosaic/README.md

 ### Tile matching and repetition

 This is how tile images are chosen:
 * Images are rated by their closeness to the target tile.
 Technical details: "Closeness" is Euclidean distance in Lab color space, which is a good proxy to perceived color difference.
-The closeness is measured separately in the four quadrants of the tile, and then averaged.
+The distance is measured separately for each of the four quadrants of the tile, and then averaged.
-* Ratings are adjusted randomly by up to 2.3, which is the "just-noticeable difference" in color.
-Thus, if one match is much better than the others, it will be chosen, but if ther many good candidates, one is taken at random.
+* Ratings are adjusted randomly by up to 2.3, which is the "just-noticeable difference" in color determined by [experiments](https://lirias.kuleuven.be/bitstream/123456789/71963/1/509.pdf).
+Thus, if one match is much better than the others, it will be chosen, but if there are many good candidates, one is taken at random.
 * An image's rating is downgraded in proportion to the number of times it has already been used.
-By default, its rating is downgrade one 2.3 times the number of usages.

-To adjust the random component, use ``tolerance``, which sets the maximum random ratings bump in units of JND (the just-noticeable difference).
+To adjust the random component, use ``tolerance``, which sets the maximum random ratings bump in units of JND, just-noticeable difference.

-To specifically suppress repetition, you can increase the penalty for reuse.
-The parameter is ``usage_penalty``, and again its default value is 1, in the units of JND.
+To specifically suppress repetition, increase the penalty for reuse.
+The parameter is ``usage_penalty``.
+Its default value is 1, in the units of JND.

 Example:

     pm.mosiac(tiles, tolerance=0.5, usage_penalty=3)

 P.S.
-If you use multiscale tiles, the smaller tiles can repeat with impunity.
-The usage limit only applied to original tiles than their immediate children.
-There is a keyword argument for this as well, ``usage_impunity=2``, but unless you have a giant image pool, I wouldn't change it.
+If you use multiscale tiles, you should let the smaller tiles repeat with impunity.
+By default, the usage limit only applies to original tiles than their immediate children.
+There is a parameter for this, ``usage_impunity=2``, but unless you have a giant image pool, I wouldn't change it.